hashicorp/consul/website/source/docs/agent/options.html.markdown

   will not make use of TLS for outgoing connections.
 This applies to clients and servers, as both will make outgoing connections.

+* `acl_datacenter` - Only used by servers.
+This designates the datacenter which is authoritative for ACL information.
+It must be provided to enable ACLs.
+   All servers and datacenters must agree on the ACL datacenter.

+* `acl_token` - When provided, the agent will use this token when making requests to the Consul servers.
+Clients can override this token on a per-request basis by providing the ?token parameter.
+When not provided, the empty token is used which maps to the 'anonymous' ACL policy.

+* `acl_master_token` - Only used for servers in the `acl_datacenter`.
+This token
+   will be created if it does not exist with management level permissions.
+It allows operators to bootstrap the ACL system with a token ID that is well-known.

+* `acl_default_policy` - Either "allow" or "deny", defaults to "allow".
+The default policy controls the behavior of a token when there is no matching rule.
+In "allow" mode, ACLs are a blacklist: any operation not specifically prohibited is allowed.
+In "deny" mode, ACLs are a whilelist: any operation not specifically allowed is blocked.

+* `acl_down_policy` - Either "allow", "deny" or "extend-cache" which is the default.
+In the case that the policy for a token cannot be read from the `acl_datacenter` or leader node, the down policy is applied.
+In "allow" mode, all actions are permitted, "deny" restricts all operations, and "extend-cache" allows any cached ACLs to be used, ignoring their TTL values.
+If a non-cached ACL is used, "extend-cache" acts like "deny".

+* `acl_ttl` - Used to control Time-To-Live caching of ACLs.
+By default this is 30 seconds.
+This setting has a major performance impact: reducing it will cause more frequent refreshes, while increasing it reduces the number of caches.
+   However, because the caches are not actively invalidated, ACL policy may be stale up to the TTL value.

 ## Ports Used

 Consul requires up to 5 different ports to work properly, some requiring